.png)

 Why are you spending money on buildings instead of books?

 Money in the general fund generally pays for the district’s curriculum and educational programs.
-At this time, we are asking the community to consider whether to approve two proposals that could generate bond funds to upgrade our facilities to help make them safe, warm, and dry for our students.
+At this time, we are asking the community to consider approving a proposal that could generate bond funds to upgrade our facilities.

 How would technology be addressed through this bond?